Merpyle History, Family Crest & Coats of Arms

 Interestingly, one of the theories of the origin of Agatha Christie's fictional character Miss Marple was that it was taken the name from a family named Marple, who lived at Marple Hall near her sister Madge's home at Abney Hall.

-Another 166 words (12 lines of text) covering the years 192 and 1921 are included under the topic Early Merpyle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Merpyle research.
+Another 50 words (4 lines of text) covering the years 192 and 1921 are included under the topic Early Merpyle History in all our PDF Extended History products and printed products wherever possible.

 Merpyle Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Merpyle are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Merpyle include Marple, Marples, Marble, Marbles, Merple, Merpel, Merpels, Merples, Merbles, Merble and many more.